Holistic Nutrition is all about traditional foods.

 They transform food and extend its usefulness.
 They keep it safe and keep harmful organisms away.

 The health circles back then promoted that these traditionally-prepared foods were good for our digestion.
 We know now it's the gut-friendly probiotic bacteria such as (but not limited to) lactobacillus.
 Our large intestines need this bacteria to maintain health, and for digestion, so that nutrients can be absorbed.
 Eating fermented food helps to create beneficial micro flora in the intestines of people that eat them, which helps our body absorb nutrients from our food better, among many other benefits.

 Fermented foods are more than the sum of their parts.
 Sauerkraut, for example, is simply cabbage and salt.
 Once fermented, and the enzyme activity is much more than that of just raw cabbage.
 These fermented foods also help with the manufacture of Vitamin K that happens naturally in healthy intestines.
-(Read our view on over-use of supplements here!)
+(Read my view on over-use of supplements here!)

 Fermented vegetables and elixirs are “alive”.
 We need more raw, alive food in our diets.